Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 If your administering organisation doesn’t have a subsistence policy, please use the HMRC rates.

 If you’re away for more than one month and up to 12 months, we will pay reasonable rental costs only, including aparthotels.
-You should discuss appropriate rates with your administering and host organisations, or Wellcome, as appropriate.
+You should discuss appropriate rates with the administering and employing organisations, or Wellcome, as needed.
 We expect you to choose the most economical options, booked in advance where possible.

 If you’re away for more than 12 months, we will pay the costs of your housing.
 You should discuss your needs with your administering and host organisations.